Call for papers

 The Formal Approaches to Japanese Linguistics (FAJL) conferences provide the primary venue for cutting-edge theoretical work in all domains of Japanese linguistics.
 The conference highlights the contributions made to the understanding of human language in general by the study of the Japanese language.

 We are very pleased to announce that ICU is hosting the 7th meeting of FAJL from June 27-29, 2014, as a part of ICU's 60th anniversary event.
-This meeting is co-sponsored by NINJAL (National Institute of Japanese Language and Linguistics).
+This meeting is co-sponsored by NINJAL (National Institute for Japanese Language and Linguistics).

 We invite submissions on any area of formal Japanese linguistics (phonetics, phonology, morphology, syntax, semantics, and pragmatics).
 Submissions should target formally explicit, verifiable, theoretical proposals concerning Japanese using any kind of evidence (judgments, formal experiments, acquisition or corpus data, simulations, etc.).
 The submissions should be planned for a 20 minute talk (with an additional 10 minutes for questions) or for a poster session.